This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 SpawnEntity service

 The SpawnEntity service lets you add simulated spawnables into the simulation environment.
-As explained earlier, you can get the available spawnables with the GetSpawnables service.
+List of available spawnables can be obtained with the GetSpawnables service.

 Default service name: /spawn_entity